LifeMC/bytecode-version-analyzer/.github/README.md

 - [ ] Refactor code to make it more organized
 - [ ] Add tests
-- [ ] Option to print only packages with below/above the specified version (i.e. not every single class, reduces messages)
 - [ ] Use a logger to log messages/errors

 # Security Policy